wp-plugins/sku-for-woocommerce/readme.txt

 == Description ==

-* Add full SKU support to WooCommerce.
+Add full SKU support to WooCommerce:

 * Set SKU by custom format automatically for new products.
 * Regenerate SKUs for all existing products - tested in WooCommerce shop with large number of products.